Waste Not, Want Not: A 2024 Look at Waste-to-Energy's Cash-Saving Potential

 “We want to see much more local content, not importing of technology.
 Large fabrication structures, tanks, pipework instrumentation - these are all skills and industries that people are familiar with on Teesside.

-Speaking during his tour of world leading plastics recycling plant Biffa Polymers, Redcar, Lord Henley, who has overall responsibility for UK waste and recycling, said: “We are keen to encourage AD, and we’re working hard with other departments to do what we can.”
+Speaking during his tour of world-leading plastics recycling plant Biffa Polymers, Redcar, Lord Henley, who has overall responsibility for UK waste and recycling, said: “We are keen to encourage AD, and we’re working hard with other departments to do what we can.”

-“We need this to take off, there’s a push from Government and all the marketplace incentives are there to make it happen.”
+“We need this to take off, there’s a push from the Government and all the marketplace incentives are there to make it happen.”